AMXX1679/FRITZ-SMARTHOME-API/README.md

 after that need to use the command "nvm use"

-after that you can also start it with "npm run start"
+after that you can start it with "npm run start"

 the UI to control the lamp can be found under "http://localhost:8080/api/home"